lucthienphong1120/Aircrack-ng-handbook/Use-attacks.md

 In this example
 - `wlan0` is the name of your interface in manager mode
 - `mon0` is the name of your interface in monitor mode
+- `teddy` is the name of your target network
 - `00:14:6C:7E:40:80` is the bssid of target network
 - `00:09:5B:EB:C5:2B` is the bssid of your network
 - `-c X` is the channel of target network